hashicorp-education/learn-vault-openldap-ssh/README.md

     learn-sshd          Up 14 seconds
     ```

-    From this point on, you will execute a shell in the Vault server container and carry out commands to configure the Vault OpenLDAP secrets engine from within the container itself.
+    From this point on, you will execute a shell in the Vault server container and carry out commands to configure the Vault LDAP secrets engine from within the container itself.

 1. Use `docker exec` to open a shell in the Vault server container.